salesforcecli/plugin-org/messages/delete_sandbox.md

 Salesforce CLI marks the org for deletion in the production org that contains the sandbox licenses and then deletes all local references to the org from your computer.
 Specify a sandbox with either the username you used when you logged into it, or the alias you gave the sandbox when you created it.
 Run "<%= config.bin %> org list" to view all your orgs, including sandboxes, and their aliases.
+Both the sandbox and the associated production org must already be authenticated with the CLI to successfully delete the sandbox.

 # examples